marcuslull/DSA/src/main/java/Notes/Notes.md

 * Unmatched numbers can be found by cancelling the like numbers out.
 XOR `^` is great for this.
 * Handle easy wins or edge cases right off the bat
 * Modulo and integer division can be handy in so many places
+* When parsing arrays sometimes you can break them into a prefix array and a postfix array
+  * prefix being everything before the target index. postfix being everything after.

 ## Bitwise
 * Binary has patterns try to use them when solving binary problems